How can we help? Every day your participation in law school is vital to your ultimate goal: Becoming a top-notch lawyer.

 Schedule an appointment here.

 We have supplemental materials for inspiration and enlightment including books on exam performance and balancing life and legal studies, as well as commercial supplements like study aids and sample exam questions.
-The materials cover all first year and upper-level courses.
+The materials cover first year and upper-level courses.
 The Academic Support Resource Library located on the 5th floor near Room 544 is available to any current law student.
 A few of the materials currently on the shelves are Examples & Explanations, the Nutshell Series, High Court Case Summaries, and assorted law school success and bar preparation books.
 Relying on the honor system, students are welcome to check out any book for a period of a few days.